kryzp/magpie/README.md

 ## About the Project
 Basically, this is a testing ground for whatever programming project I want to try at any given point.
 I hope maybe this project helps someone else.
-Ask me anything!

-Yes, it's over-engineered for a solo project, but I enjoy good code.
-No guarantees on quality though, I'm a second-year CS student.
-Most of this code is probably bad, some of it is maybe good :).
+Yes, it's over-engineered for a solo project.
+No gurantees on quality, some of it is probably bad, some of it is maybe good :).

-!I also hate that I have to clarify that none of this is vibecoded (yes I talk to myself via comments get over it, though some may be a bit vulgar).
-This is actually something I care about, and put time into.
-Check the commit history if you don't believe me.

-This isn't my first Vulkan or game engine project.
-If you look into the repository's history, it's gone through about 3-4 seperate re-writes (the original version, "Lilythorn" I accidentally wiped from the history entirely, oops...), and even then it was initially based off of my (very crudely written) [Wyvern](https://github.com/kryzp/wyvern) game engine which I made for my NEA all the way back in Year 13 for my A-Levels.

-### Philosophy
-Don't sacrifice blurriness and lag for a nicer still-image.
-4x MSAA for main render path.

 ### Resources Used